flexera-public/flexera-plugins/azure/rs_azure_sql/README.md

 ## Implementation Notes
-- The AWS ALB Plugin makes no attempt to support non-AWS resources. (i.e. Allow the passing the RightScale or other resources as arguments to an ALB resource.)
+- The Azure SQL Database Plugin makes no attempt to support non-AWS resources. (i.e. Allow the passing the RightScale or other resources as arguments to an ALB resource.)
  - The most common example might be to pass a RightScale instance to attach it to the ALB or similar.
 Support for this functionality will need to be implemented in the application CAT.

-Full list of possible actions can be found on the [AWS ALB API Documentation](http://docs.aws.amazon.com/elasticloadbalancing/latest/APIReference/Welcome.html)
+Full list of possible actions can be found on the [Azure SQL Database API Documentation](http://docs.aws.amazon.com/elasticloadbalancing/latest/APIReference/Welcome.html)
 ## Examples
 Please review [plugin.rb](./plugin.rb) for a basic example implementation.